 Alexandria Park Community School is a vibrant and unique Kindergarten to Year 12 school located in heart of Sydney opposite Alexandria Park.
 It is a dual campus site, with the Senior School on Mitchell Road and the Junior School on Park Road.
 The Junior campus has expansive green spaces and playing areas which students from K – 12 are able to enjoy during lunchtimes, at sport and for lessons.

-On Thursday 30 May 2019, poet Sara Saleh visits Alexandria Park Community School to explore placemaking, connection to community, and stories of growing up.
-This program, part of Red Room Poetry's Youth Unlocked project, sees participants create poetry for street publication with an artist.
-Poems also will be later performed at The Social Corner in Green Square.
+On Thursday 30 May and Thurs 1 Aug 2019, poet and activist Sara Saleh works with Year 8 students at Alexandria Park Community School to explore placemaking, connection to community, and stories of growing up.

 Sara Saleh is an Arab-Australian human rights advocate and long time campaigner for refugee rights and racial justice.
 She has spent over a decade working for grassroots and international organisations like Amnesty International and CARE International in Australia and the Middle East, from Western Sydney to the refugee camps of Palestine, Lebanon and the Syrian border.